Konntroll/knapsack/README.md

 By default, the program solves the problem for the original range of options with a limit of four elements or less per solution and issues an error message if no solution fits within the limit.

-However, a few test cases (implemented in test\autoTest.php using PHPUnit(not included)) with varying inputs are also employed to demostrate the flexibility of this solution.
+However, a few test cases (implemented in test\autoTest.php using PHPUnit (included in testSolution.zip)) with varying inputs are also employed to demostrate the flexibility of this solution.